dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Default:*  Varies

    TC_STAT_AMODEL
-     Specify the AMODEL for the MET tc_stat tool.
+     Specify the :term:`AMODEL` for the MET tc_stat tool.

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  Varies

    TC_STAT_BASIN
-     Specify the BASIN for the MET tc_stat tool.
+     Specify the :term:`BASIN` for the MET tc_stat tool.

      | *Used by:*  TcStat
      | *Family:*  [config]
      | *Default:*  Varies

    TC_STAT_BMODEL
-     Specify the BMODEL for the MET tc_stat tool.
+     Specify the :term:`BMODEL` for the MET tc_stat tool.

      | *Used by:*  TcStat
      | *Family:*  [config]